THE CHRIST-CENTERED LIFE:

-The reality of both human and Christian life is that we must be constantly growing towards a deeper maturity, no matter what our present age and experience may be.
-We cannot exhaust the depths of Christ, and we must never think that we know all there is to know.
+The reality of both human and Christian life is that we must be constantly growing towards a deeper maturity of relationship, no matter what our present age is and no matter what our experience may be.
+We can never exhaust the depths of the knowing of Christ, and we must never think that we already know all that there is to know of Christ.
 Our personal experience and knowing of Christ must be ever deepening.
 We must never be satisfied by thinking that we know it all and have seen it all.

-To stand still in our knowing of Christ is to risk becoming entrenched in what we believe and then to defend it against “heresy”.
-To stand still in our experience of Christ is to risk closing ourselves to the new things of God.
-To stand still in our present view of things is to be in danger of criticizing and judging those people who seek the deeper, the wider and the higher.
+To stand still in our knowing of Christ is to risk becoming entrenched in a mere belief system of rules and regulations and then to defend it against what we see as “heresy”.
+To stand still in our experience of Christ is to risk closing ourselves to the new things of YHWH (YaHWeH) whom we can know personally and from whom we can receive.
+To stand still in our present view of things is to be in danger of criticizing and judging those people who seek the deeper, the wider, and the higher.

 THE CONTENT OF THE BOOK

-The book’s opening section contains some personal information about my own life journey to Christ-centeredness.
-This section also takes a new look at the growing years from birth to adulthood and questions whether we have the best way of looking at things, and it considers what the paths of growth should really look like.
+The book’s opening section contains some personal information about my struggles during my own life journey into Christ-centeredness up to that point.
+This section also takes a new look at the growing years from birth to adulthood and questions whether we have the best way of looking at things, and it also considers what the paths of growth should really look like.
 This leads to me asking if ‘failure’ is a word that should really be removed from a Christian’s vocabulary.
 Indeed, perhaps the word ‘failure’ should be dropped from human language altogether.
 Children can be so easily devastated by ‘failure’.
-It is far too easy to tell someone that they have ‘failed’, instead of encouraging them in what they have achieved and then helping them to do even better.
+It is far too easy to tell someone that they have ‘failed’, instead of encouraging them in what they have actually achieved and then helping them to do even better.

-The book then moves on to examine the Law of God as contained in the first five books of the old covenant Scriptures – not just the so-called “Ten Commandments”.
-The book reveals that the law has been deeply misunderstood by Gentiles through the centuries, both because the Jewish context of the law has been lost but also because a Western understanding has been imposed backwards onto the text.
-It presents a new view of God’s law that may surprise even Jewish believers in Christ.
-It also sheds completely new light on “The Lord’s Prayer” and the new covenant in Christ.
+The book then moves on to examine the Law of YHWH as contained in the first five books of the old covenant Scriptures – not just the so-called “Ten Commandments”.
+The book reveals that the law has been deeply misunderstood by Gentiles through the centuries, both because the Jewish context of the law has been lost (if we ever had it) but also because a Western understanding has been imposed backwards onto the text.
+It presents a new view of YHWH’s law that may surprise (or shock) even Jewish believers in Christ.
+It also sheds completely new light on “The Lord’s Prayer” and on the new covenant in Christ.

 The book’s section on prayer looks at many aspects of prayer from a Christ-centered perspective.
-It considers praise, worship, visions, dreams, intercession, paths of growth, the power of God, the Scriptures, meditation, the voice of God, Christ’s presence and the Tabernacle.
+It considers praise, worship, visions, dreams, intercession, paths of growth, the power of YHWH, the Scriptures, meditation, the voice of YHWH, Christ’s presence, and the Tabernacle.
 This section greatly widens the definition of prayer and considers, among other things, that heart communication is more important than mind communication.
-A newborn baby cannot have a conversation with you – but it can touch your heart very deeply; especially if you gave birth to that baby.
+For example, a newborn baby cannot have a conversation with you – but it can touch your heart very deeply; especially if you gave birth to that baby.

-There is a section on Christ-centered marriage, which includes an important chapter on what happened at the fall – a very important study before thinking about the issue of women in leadership.
+There is a section on Christ-centered marriage, which includes an important chapter on what happened at the fall – a very important study before thinking about the important issue of women in leadership that is addressed later in the book.
 The Christ-centered marriage section also looks at growth, healing, the languages of love, and the marriage leadership team.
 There is a lot of practical guidance about enhancing the marriage relationship for those who are about to get married and those who are newly married.
 However, all married people can benefit from the book’s deeper understanding and practical guidelines.

 There is a section on Christ-centered leadership, which explores in depth the issue of women in leadership and comes to a purely Scriptural conclusion.
 It also considers the importance of God’s call, who and what we are called to be, the difference between power and authority, and it looks at Jesus and learns from him.
 Leadership is such a critical issue in church today.